Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics: Discussion and Open Problems

 \begin{openproblem} Let $D$ be a joint distribution on $N$ binary random variables $X_1,\dots,X_N$ given by a Bayesian network whose underlying undirected graph is a tree (has treewidth 1).\footnote{Note again that all the edges in the Bayesian network need not be pointing away from a single root node.} Consider the metric $d_D(X_i, X_j)=\Pr_D[X_i \neq X_j]$.
 Does this metric embed into $\ell_1$ with constant distortion and with $N^{o(1)}$ dimensions? \end{openproblem}

 The next natural direction is to see how far this agenda can be pushed---how about Bayesian networks having treewidth $> 1$?
-As it turns out, we cannot even hope to obtain a low-dimensional $\ell_1$ embedding for all metrics dictated by treewidth-3 Bayesian networks.
+As we claimed in \Cref{claim:treewidth-3-lower-bound}, we cannot even hope to obtain a low-dimensional $\ell_1$ embedding for all metrics dictated by treewidth-3 Bayesian networks.

-\begin{claim} There exists a Bayesian network $D$ on $N$ binary random variables $X_1,\dots,X_N$ whose underlying undirected graph has treewidth 3, such that embedding the metric $d_D(X_i, X_j)=\Pr_D[X_i \neq X_j]$ into $\ell_1$ with $O(1)$ distortion requires $N^{\Omega(1)}$ dimensions. \end{claim} \begin{proof}[Proof sketch] We instantiate the lower bound instance based on the recursive diamond graph from \cite{charikar2002dimension} in the form of a graphical model. \cite{charikar2002dimension} obtain their lower bound via recursive construction in Hamming space shown in \Cref{fig:Hn}.
+\claimlowerbound* \begin{proof}[Proof sketch] We instantiate the lower bound instance based on the recursive diamond graph from \cite{charikar2002dimension} in the form of a graphical model. \cite{charikar2002dimension} obtain their lower bound via recursive construction in Hamming space shown in \Cref{fig:Hn}.

 The $n^{\text{th}}$ level of this recursive construction $H^{(n)}$ has $M=\frac{2}{3}\cdot4^n + \frac43$ many Hamming vectors.
 To obtain $H^{(n+1)}$ from $H^{(n)}$, any edge connecting two vectors at a (normalized) Hamming distance of $1/2^{n}$ is split up, and two new vectors that are at a distance of $1/2^{n+1}$ from each of the these are introduced. \cite[Theorem 2.1]{charikar2002dimension} asserts that embedding these vectors into $\ell_1$ with $O(1)$ distortion requires $M^{\Omega(1)}$ dimensions.